TRIQS/triqs_0.x/doc/user_manual/green/full.rst

 HDF5
 --------

-GF are hdf-compatible with the following HDF5 data scheme
+BlockGf are hdf-compatible with the following HDF5 data scheme

-The GF (TRIQS_HDF5_data_scheme = "GF") is decomposed in the following objects :
+The BlockGf(TRIQS_HDF5_data_scheme = "BlockGf") is decomposed in the following objects :

 =========================   ===========================  ===========================================================================
 Name                        Type                         Meaning